Bofors 40 mm L/60 gun: Naval versions

 The Royal Navy also made extensive use of the Bofors.
 Its first examples were air-cooled versions quickly adapted for ships during the withdrawal from Norway.
 After the German invasion of the Netherlands in May 1940, the Dutch minelayer, HNLMS Willem van der Zaan, gave the navy its first example of a water-cooled gun on its Hazemeyer tri-axially stabilized mounting.
 Locally produced examples started arriving in 1942, known as the "QF 40 mm Mark IV" with twin-mounts, or the "QF 40 mm Mark V" with single mounts.
 The navy ran through a variety of versions of the basic Bofors gun over the war, including the Mark VII to Mark XI.
-The Royal Navy's home-grown light anti-aircraft weapon, the QF 2-pounder gun, also had a calibre of 40 mm, but was referred to as the QF 2-pdr.
+The British light anti-aircraft weapon already in use with the Royal Navy's, the QF 2-pounder gun, also had a calibre of 40 mm, but was referred to as the QF 2-pdr.

 In the Royal Navy guns and mounts were designated separately.
 The following mountings were used: